Add/Attach files to an existing PDF file in C# using Aspose.PDF for .NET

 Erik

-We’re looking forward to help you out.
+We’re looking forward to helping you out.

 Hi,

-just one more piece of information.
+Just one more piece of information.
 I’m using Aspose.Cells to save an xls file in pdf format.
 This file is then the input file for the attachment process which results in a large pdf file.
 If I create the basic pdf file with Adobe.Acrobat instead and perform the same attachment process with Aspose.PDF.Kit, the resulting file has the expected files size.

 I’m still working on the example files to clarify the issue.